Persevering

 • By focusing our efforts, those gigantic issues aren’t anywhere near as gigantic.

-• If you break everything down to their smallest components, everything is simply tedious.
+• If you break everything down to its smallest components, everything is simply tedious.

 • Focus on your fears long enough to identify the possible risks, then disregard them and dive back in.

-Adopt an alter ego to confidently face your challenges (“the Batman effect”):
+Adopt a “second self” to confidently face your challenges (“the Batman effect”):

-• We frequently adopt a false sense of importance to things we need to do, when all we really need to do is show up and do the work.
+• We frequently attach a false sense of importance to things we need to do, when all we really need to do is show up and do the work.

-• By pushing through with a false persona, you can gain traction on succeeding at an otherwise overwhelming experience.
+• By pushing through with a false persona, you can gain traction in succeeding at an otherwise overwhelming experience.

 • It’s also known as “fake it ’til you make it”, and it does work.